money missing after being searched - FIJI

 diycatamaran.com

-"Bula...we are from Fijian Customs"
+"Bula...we are Fijian Customs"

-“Bula, we are from Fijian Customs, Immigration and Police (plus dog), we would like to come onboard your yacht.
+“Bula, we are Fijian Customs, Immigration and Police (plus dog), we would like to come onboard your yacht.
 Looking for captain please”, they said.

 “That’s me, James.
 How can I help?” he said.